sagnik6969/obsidian/Programming notes/Final sem exam 7th sem/ML/Application of machine learning in daily life..md

 Machine learning has so far proven to be the most effective and the favored approach for spam detection by email providers.
 A typical spam filter has a number of rules and algorithms that minimize the amount of spam that can reach us.
 ### SURVEILLANCE
 It is nearly impossible for a human being to keep a constant eye on too many monitors of a CCTV network at the same time.
 AI is used to automate this process and automatically detect potential threats.
+### GOOGLE MAPS
+AI is a critical part of what makes Google Maps so helpful.
+Google trained its AI using machine learning models on data sets containing information from phones using Google Maps.
+Then it uses the trained model to determine the best route between two locations.
+### SELF-DRIVING CARS
+Artificial intelligence powers self-driving vehicle frameworks.
+Engineers of selfdriving vehicles utilize immense information from image recognition systems, alongside AI and neural networks, to assemble frameworks that can drive self-sufficiently.